What is corneal health and cornea related disease?

 Can the cornea heal itself?

 The cornea can recover from minor injuries.
 These include minor scratches.
 However, deeper scratches won't be able to heal on their own.
-You may experience pain, effects in your vision, redness, and sensitivity to light.
-Talk to our doctors in Boca Raton, FL, for more information on how to keep your cornea safe.
+You may experience pain, effects on your vision, redness, and sensitivity to light.

 Does it hurt to have foreign objects removed from your cornea?